jwl2006/CMPE272-Extra-Assignment/README.md

 # CMPE272-Extra-Assignment-

 							READ ME
-The instructions for running the Notebook is in the below But the most important thing is:
+The instructions for running the Notebook is in the below.

+But the most important thing is:
 Please use the cleaneddata.csv as the data source for the analysis.

 The NoteBook is NASASpark.ipynb.json